Our Ireland Travel Journal for 2007

 Pricing given in either US dollars or Euros depending on our whim.

-Exchange rate in 2007 was about 1 to 1.48.
+Exchange Rate in 2007 was 1.48 dollar to 1 Euro.

 All images are the property of Karott.com, please respect our effort in making them available.